moved that Bill , be read the second time and referred to a committee.

 Proponents of the bill should or would have no issue, I would think, with a grown man coming into a women's locker room to shower, as the bill would allow a self-identifying or expressing man in this case to do so if he so chose.
 However, aside from those who are comfortable with it, there is a large percentage of the population that is not.

-Women's rest rooms and locker rooms are traditionally family changing rooms.
-By passing the bill, are we then be saying that a person's need to express his or her gender or identity foreshadows the mother's need to also protect her child from seeing a naked man at, let us say, a YMCA children's swim class?
+Women's restrooms and locker rooms are traditionally family changing rooms.
+By passing the bill, are we then saying that a person's need to express his or her gender or identity overshadows the mother's need to also protect her child from seeing a naked man at, let us say, a YMCA children's swim class?
 Have we really gone this far in our society?
 Is this really where the majority of Canadians want to evolve or aspire to?